grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 Now we have only two things left on our list - giving the Statement a good name and deciding what the `data` variable should hold.
 Let's do the latter as it gives more feedback and stops the compiler and prevents evaluating the Statement.

 Time to think about how much does the `DataDispatch` need to know about the data.
-As its responsibility is to manage connection, validation does not fit without breaking the single-purposeness, so we decide that `DataDispatch` will work with any data and someone needs to be responsible for ensuring valid data.
+As its purpose is to manage connection, validation does not fit without breaking the single-purposeness, so we decide that `DataDispatch` will work with any data and someone needs to be responsible for ensuring valid data.
 We put that on the `Channel` as it depends on the actual implementation of sending what data can be sent and what cannot.
 Thus, we will define the `data` variable in our Statement as `Any.Array<byte>()`:

 ```csharp
 [Fact] public void